Fraud Detection workshop with Red Hat OpenShift AI

 Before you begin

-If you don’t already have an instance of Red Hat OpenShift AI, see the Red Hat OpenShift AI page on the Red Hat Developer website for information on setting up your environment.
-There, you can create an account and access the free OpenShift AI Sandbox or you can learn how to install OpenShift AI on your own OpenShift cluster.
+If don’t have access to a cluster that includes an instance of OpenShift AI, see the Red Hat OpenShift AI page on the Red Hat Developer website.
+There, you can create an account and access the free Red Hat Developer Sandbox or you can learn how to install OpenShift AI on your own OpenShift cluster.

 If your cluster uses self-signed certificates, before you begin the workshop, your OpenShift AI administrator must add self-signed certificates for OpenShift AI as described in Working with certificates.